polonez-byte-112/polonez-byte-112/README.md

 Recently I started my IT studies where I more focus on programming than study.

-I have been programming in Java for 6 months
+I have been programming in Java /Kotlin since  summer  of 2020.

 <br/><br/>
 ## 🔭 I’m currently working on ...